logic-building/functional-go/README.md

 FilterMapFloat32
 FilterMapStr

+Takes list as parameter and returns new list which includes all the items except 1st one.
+    Input: list
+    output: New list includes all the items except 1st one.
+            Returns new empty list if the input is either nil or empty or length 1 list Ex.
+		list := []int{1, 2, 3, 4, 5}
+		RestInt(list) // returns [2, 3, 4, 5]

+RestInt
+RestInt64
+RestInt32
+RestInt16
+RestInt8
+RestUint
+RestUint64
+RestUint32
+RestUint16
+RestUint8
+RestFloat64
+RestFloat32
+RestStr

 Takes function as argument and apply it on each item in the list and return true/false.
 Returns false if 2nd argument is empty
 EveryBool : Takes two arguments
              a. function without arguments and returns bool